What is an Anxiety Disorder?

 Mental health professionals use specially designed interview and assessment tools to evaluate for anxiety disorders.
 Diagnosis is based on the individual’s report of intensity and duration of their symptoms and the doctor’s observation of the individual’s attitude and behavior.
 A doctor will decide if a specific disorder causes the symptoms and degree of dysfunction.

-Since each disorder has different symptoms, the exact treatment depends on the type of disorder, but the most common treatment is a combination of medication and psychotherapy.
+Since each disorder has different symptoms, the exact anxiety disorder treatment depends on the type of disorder, but the most common treatment is a combination of medication and psychotherapy.
 Learn more about our treatment methods.

 It is common for someone to have an accompanying diagnosis such as depression or addiction.
 Anxiety disorders are rarely the sole diagnosis in a person’s mental health history.
 That’s why it is important to seek help from a trained professional who can accurately diagnose all of the accompanying conditions and prescribe the right course of treatment for you.